ravilushqa/highload/README.md

 ## Technical Architecture

-_Refer to the architecture diagrams above for a visual representation of the system components and their interactions.
-The PlantUML diagram provides a comprehensive view while the Markdown version is accessible without additional tools._
+_Refer to the architecture diagram above for a visual representation of the system components and their interactions.
+The SVG format ensures the diagram is viewable in any modern browser without additional tools._

 ### Backend Services (Go)